Barn swallow: Breeding

 As its name implies, the barn swallow typically nests inside accessible buildings such as barns and stables, or under bridges and wharves.
 Before man-made sites became common, it nested on cliff faces or in caves, but this is now rare.
 The neat cup-shaped nest is placed on a beam or against a suitable vertical projection.
 It is constructed by both sexes, although more often by the female, with mud pellets collected in their beaks and lined with grasses, feathers, algae or other soft materials.
 The nest building ability of the male is also sexually selected; females will lay more eggs and at an earlier date with males who are better at nest construction, with the opposite being true with males that are not.
 After building the nest, barn swallows may nest colonially where sufficient high-quality nest sites are available, and within a colony, each pair defends a territory around the nest which, for the European subspecies, is 4 to 8 m2 in size.
 Colony size tends to be larger in North America.

 In North America at least, barn swallows frequently engage in a mutualist relationship with ospreys.
 Barn swallows will build their nest below an osprey nest, receiving protection from other birds of prey that are repelled by the exclusively fish-eating ospreys.
 The ospreys are alerted to the presence of these predators by the alarm calls of the swallows.

-There are normally two broods, with the original nest being reused for the second brood and being repaired and reused in subsequent years.
+Barn swallows will normally raise two broods, with the original nest being reused for the second brood and being repaired and reused in subsequent years.
 The female lays two to seven, but typically four or five, reddish-spotted white eggs.
 The clutch size is influenced by latitude, with clutch sizes of northern populations being higher on average than southern populations.
 The eggs are 20 × 14 mm in size, and weigh 1.9 g, of which 5% is shell.
 In Europe, the female does almost all the incubation, but in North America the male may incubate up to 25% of the time.
 The incubation period is normally 14–19 days, with another 18–23 days before the altricial chicks fledge.
 The fledged young stay with, and are fed by, the parents for about a week after leaving the nest.
 Occasionally, first-year birds from the first brood will assist in feeding the second brood.
 Compared to those from early broods, juvenile barn swallows from late broods have been found to migrate at a younger age, fuel less efficiently during migration and have lower return rates the following year.

 The barn swallow will mob intruders such as cats or accipiters that venture too close to their nest, often flying very close to the threat.
 Adult barn swallows have few predators, but some are taken by accipiters, falcons, and owls.
 Brood parasitism by cowbirds in North America or cuckoos in Eurasia is rare.